JhonGM/globant-dev/README.md

 ## Features
 List the ready features here:
-- Validación de duplicados
+- Duplicate validation
-- Escritura en un solo request
+- Writing in a single request
-- Lectura masiva de datos
+- Massive data reading

 ## Setup
-Este proyecto corre sobre una base de datos local MySQL la cual corre sobre el puerto 3306, para poder ejecutar este proyecto es necesario previamente instalar:
+This project runs on a local MySQL database, which runs on port 3306.
+To execute this project, it is necessary to install the following:

-- XAMPP - Para poder encender nuestro servidor Apache
+- XAMPP - To turn on our Apache server
-- MYSQL - Para Alojar nuestras bases de datos
+- MySQL - To host our databases
-- Python 3.10 o superior - Para ejecutar nuestro código Python
+- Python 3.10 or higher - To run our Python code
-- Postman o Insomnia - PAra poder enviar llamados al API REST
+- Postman or Insomnia - To send calls to the REST API

 ## Usage

-Para usar el código debemos ejecutar el archivo app.py, este archivo ejecutará el host local de nuestra aplicación.
-Una vez ejecutado, debemos fijarnos en los logs del terminal, ya que allí podremos ver la ruta en la que está corriendo nuestro código
+To use the code, we need to run the file app.py, which will start the local host of our application.
+Once executed, we should check the logs in the terminal, as we can find the route where our code is running there
 [![Visual Log Screenshot][visual-screenshot]]

 `Running on http://127.0.0.1:5000`

-Una vez ejecutemos nuestro código, procedemos a copiar la ruta del localhost mencionada anteriormente en Postman, esta ruta será nuestro endpoint.
-Este endpoint recibe un request de tipo POST con los siguientes parametros parametros:
+Once we execute our code, we proceed to copy the localhost URL mentioned earlier into Postman; this URL will be our endpoint.
+This endpoint receives a POST request with the following parameters:

-- `filename` - Nombre del archivo en formato CSV a Procesar
+- `filename` - Name of the CSV file to be processed.
-- `table` - Nombre de la tabla en la cual se deben cargar los registros leídos.
+- `table` - Name of the table into which the read records should be loaded.
 [![Postnam Request Screenshot][postman-screenshot]]

-El API arrojará un log con la cantidad de registros escritos sobre la base de datos, en caso de que el archivo o la tabla especificada no existan, se mostrará en los logs con su respectivo mensaje.
+The API will output a log with the number of records written to the database.
+In case the specified file or table does not exist, it will be displayed in the logs along with its respective message.

 ## Contact
 Created by [@JhonGM](https://www.linkedin.com/in/jhon-brayan-gonzalez-montoya-b2657b182/) - feel free to contact me!